SoC Optimization

 As if that’s not enough, Apple’s own Dev team will test the software that a Dev is putting on the Apple store before approving it.

-All of this is to ensure that all the software running on the Bionic SoCs are nearly bug free and smooth with exception of WhatsApp.
+All of this is to ensure that all the software running on the Bionic SoCs is nearly bug-free and smooth except WhatsApp.
 With that being said, I dunno why WhatsApp is bad on iOS.

 Qualcomm